Vox Media: Polygon

+The video game website Polygon launched in 2012 as Vox Media's third property, and publishes news, culture, reviews, and videos.
+The site's founding staff included the editors-in-chief of the gaming sites Joystiq, Kotaku (Brian Crecente), and The Escapist.
+Staff published on The Verge as "Vox Games" beginning in February 2012, and launched as Polygon in October.
+The network features long-form journalism that focuses on the people making and playing the games rather than the games alone, and uses a "direct content sponsorship" model of online advertising.
+Chris Grant was the Editor-in-Chief (EIC) from 2012 to 2019; Grant was elevated to the position of Senior Vice President of Polygon and The Verge by Vox Media in July 2019.
+He was replaced by Christopher Plante who was the EIC from 2019 to 2025.
+Vox Media sold the website to Valnet in May 2025.

 Racked

 Racked was a retail and shopping website which covered style.
 It was acquired by Vox Media when the company acquired Curbed Network in November 2013.
 In December 2014, the site had 11.2 million page views and 8 million unique visitors.
 In addition to the national site, Racked had local sites for Los Angeles, New York City, Miami, and San Francisco.
 The editor-in-chief was Britt Aboutaleb.
 Racked was folded into Vox in September 2018.

 Businesses

 Chorus

 Conceived in 2008, Chorus was built to be a "next-generation" publishing platform.
 Developed specifically for SB Nation, it facilitates content creation, and implemented commenting and forums, which allowed for company growth, later evolving to analyze viewership and distribute content via various multimedia platforms.
 In 2014, Ezra Klein and Melissa Bell left The Washington Post to join Vox Media, in part because of the publishing platform.
 Additionally, the founders of Curbed, Eater, and The Verge said Chorus was a key reason for partnering with Vox Media.
 In 2018, Vox Media began to license Chorus as a software as a service (SaaS) business to other publishers, including Funny or Die and The Ringer.
 The Chicago Sun-Times signed on as the first traditional newspaper to launch on the platform in October 2018.
 Vox announced it would "wind down" Chorus in December 2022 amid a slump in advertising demand, stating that no new customers would be added and that existing customers had 18 months to depart the platform.
+Vox moved its own publications off Chorus onto WordPress VIP in 2023.